 “Our annual ‘Brilliant 10′ feature is a testament to the importance of scientific research and a salute to the dazzling young minds driving it,” said Mark Jannot, editor-in-chief of Popular Science.
 “Each year, we solicit nominations from hundreds of eminent scientists and whittle the candidates down to the ones whose work really blows the tops of our heads off.
-Over the past 10 years, we’ve celebrated the achievements of 100 scientists who are changing the way we look at, and live in, our world, and I can’t wait to see what the next decade brings.”
+Over the past 10 years, we’ve celebrated the achievements of 100 scientists who are changing the way we look at we look at, and live in, our world, and I can’t wait to see what the next decade brings.”

 Popular Science editors chose the “Brilliant 10” after seeking input from professional organizations, experts in the nominees’ respective fields, as well as peers and colleagues.
 Among their criteria were discoveries and developments that that “totally uprooted their fields” and changed how researchers, doctors or engineers go about their work.